Centigon security Group

 As the military and commercial business grew, a new brand was needed to combine the various companies purchased during the peak growth in the late 90s and early 2000s.
 With several new exclusive relationships with OE manufacturers secured, a new corporate entity was created to combine a fractured enterprise under one banner, bringing together names such as Trasco and Labbé.
 The Centigon brand was born in 2005 and the worldwide operation was united.

-« Creation of a Security Group »
+« The Creation of Centigon Group »

-Creation of a Security Group
+The Creation of Centigon Group

 Early 2008, the Centigon Security Group was created.
 With six factories and over 800 employees worldwide, CSG offers a complete lineup of commercial and military solutions, tested in the lab and in the field to ensure that each vehicle meets the strictest of independent standards.
 Join the thousands of satisfied clients by contacting one of our regional consultants today.